 A note about adding domains to your API key

-https localhost environments.
-If you’d like to add or edit domain information, we suggest you do this before initializing the editor for the first time.
+Be aware that initially your API key is automatically configured for use in http and https localhost environments.
+If you’d like to add or edit the domain information, it’s best practice to do this before initializing the editor for the first time.

 It’s not a big deal if you do it later, just expect a short delay to domain updates as your changes propagate across our global CDN.